Q&A: Dynamic Cash-Flow Forecasting is Key to Managing Rapid Change

 Budgeting during a time of rapid change is a matter of ditching the annual budget and doing some dynamic cash-flow forecasting and planning.

-Q: Our church has always tried so hard to stick to our budget, but the current crisis makes it impossible to do so.
+Q: Our church has always tried so hard to stick to our budget, but the current (COVID) crisis makes it impossible to do so.
 What do we do about budgeting in this time of rapid change and uncertainty?
 What are some strategies for preserving cash, if that’s one of the things we should be doing?

 Here’s some fairly radical advice as it relates to budgeting—radical in the sense that this is not conventional church financial management wisdom: Stop focusing on your regular annual budget.
 For churches experiencing rapid changes in their giving levels, the annual budget developed months ago is largely irrelevant.